Jasig/ssp-data-importer/README.md

 ```

 ### Windows

-Open a browser and paste this URL into the location bar: https://oss.sonatype.org/service/local/repositories/releases/content/org/jasig/ssp/util/importer/ssp-data-importer-assembly/1.0.0/ssp-data-importer-assembly-1.0.0-bin.zip

-Using Windows Explorer, find the downloaded zip and extract it.

-Find the `ssp-data-importer` directory in the extracted zip and copy it to the intended installation directory, e.g. below `c:\ssp\`.

 Assuming that installation location, create a file at `c:\ssp\ssp-data-importer\bin\setJobEnv.bat` and set local overrides to any of the options described by `c:\ssp\ssp-data-importer\bin\runJob.bat`.
 E.g.